Plug-and-Play Model-Agnostic Counterfactual Policy Synthesis for Deep Reinforcement Learning based Recommendation

 \subsubsection{Joint Training}

 The goal of joint training is to combine the training processes for the recommendation policy $\pi_{re}$ and the counterfactual synthesis policy $\pi_{c}$.
 To do this, the training procedure is divided into three stages.
 The conventional recommendation policy training process, which can be based on any RL algorithm, is the first stage.
 We begin by training the recommendation policy until we store a policy with an average episode reward greater than a certain threshold.
 The stored policy can be used to build the observation and intervention reward distribution.
 The second stage, training the counterfactual synthesis policy, can then begin.
-This stage adheres to the approach outlined in~\Cref{pre} as well as the learning purpose mentioned in~\Cref{eq:reward}.
+This stage follows the approach outlined in~\Cref{pre} with a slight modification to the reward formula as presented in~\Cref{eq:reward}.

 where $R'_{t+1}$ represents the normalization of $R_{t+1}$.
 The rationale behind including the normalization of $R_{t+1}$ lies in the joint training process.
 At the initial stage, the recommendation policy stored for assisting the training of the counterfactual synthesis policy may not be sufficiently optimal, resulting in transitions with lower rewards.
 By incorporating the normalization of $R_{t+1}$ into the reward function, our counterfactual synthesis policy can learn from a larger set of well-performing recommendation transitions.
 This approach ensures that the reward takes into account both the transition performance and the similarity of the two reward distributions.
 Then the third stage is to apply the learned policy $\pi_c$ to the first stage to construct the counterfactual together with the policy $\pi_{re}$.